web-infra-dev/modern.js/packages/toolkit/main-doc/en/docusaurus-plugin-content-docs/current/guides/topic-detail/generator/plugin/api/file/introduce.md

 - JSON files: Files in JSON format, such as `package.json`, `tsconfig.json`.

-- 文Text List File: A file consisting of lines of text, such as `.gitignore`, `.editorconfig`, `.npmrc`.
+- Text List File: A file consisting of lines of text, such as `.gitignore`, `.editorconfig`, `.npmrc`.

 The file manipulation API for the generator plugin will operate on these four file types.